PlanQK/EnergyUnitCommitment/DESCRIPTION.md

 Therefore, this service implements the direct encoding, but also a second approach to describe the minimization of the marginal costs as a QUBO.
 The basic idea is that instead of encoding the objective function, we encode the squared distance of the objective function to an estimation.
-The caveat is that the QUBO is technically only equivalent to the unit commitment problem if the estimation is close enough to the actual mininum.
+The caveat is that the QUBO is technically only equivalent to the unit commitment problem if the estimation is close enough to the actual minimum.
-However, a solution of such a QUBO still gives us information how much the kirchhoff constraint had to be violated to get close enough to the estimation which lets us improve it.
+However, a solution of such a QUBO still gives us information how much the kirchhoff constraint had to be violated to get close enough to the estimation which let's us improve it.

 The approach based on the estimation of the costs also has other benefits.
 First, the quadratic growth of the squared distance ensures that the constraint will always outscale the impact of the lagrange multipliers.
 The other benefit is that good estimations lead to well conditioned problems because the kirchhoff constraint and the marginal costs can be optimally solved by the same solution.